simon-brooke/youyesyet/README.md

 generated using Luminus version "2.9.11.05"

+## Status

+**Nothing works yet**.
+This is very early development code, a long way pre-alpha.

+## What is it supposed to do?

+To understand what I'm aiming for, read [this essay](http://blog.journeyman.cc/2016/10/preparing-for-next-independence.html).
+Design documentation, such as there is of it yet, is in the *dummy* sub-directory.
+Also look at [src/clj/youyesyet/db/schema.clj](https://github.com/simon-brooke/youyesyet/blob/master/src/clj/youyesyet/db/schema.clj).

 ## Prerequisites

 You will need [Leiningen][1] 2.0 or above installed.
 The database required must be [Postgres][2].